-Centreville Layton Middle School families may access student academic information via TADS Educate.
-TADS Educate is discussed in detail on page 9 of the student handbook.
+Centreville Layton Upper School families may access student academic information via TADS Educate.
+TADS Educate is discussed in detail on page 9 of the Student Handbook.

 - Weekly Reports parents can opt to have weekly reports sent via TADS Educate.
-This is done via the parent portal and will be emailed to parents and students via TADS Educate. - Interim Reports for quarter-long classes will be emailed to parents and students at the end of the first and third quarter. - Report Cards will be emailed to parents and students via TADS Educate at the end of the fall and spring semesters. - Fall/Spring Parent/Teacher Conferences are scheduled at the close of the first and third quarters and can be scheduled at other times by request.
+This is done via the parent portal and will be emailed to parents and students via Educate. - Interim Reports for quarter-long classes will be emailed to parents and students at the end of the first and third quarter. - Report Cards will be emailed to parents and students via TADS Educate at the end of the fall and spring semesters.